malaise/ada/README.txt

 This README file describes briefly the main directories of the Ada contrib.

-The software compiles with Ada 2012 (Gnat GPL 2016 - Community 2018) for Linux 64 bits.
+The software compiles with Ada 2012 (Gnat "GPL 2016" and "Community 2019") for Linux 64 bits.

 Some programs depend on anchor:XPCRE[] PCRE (Perl Compatible Regular Expressions) and work with version 7.8 or above (8.35 is OK), or PCRE2, version 10.00 or above